section-engineering-education/engineering-education/content/articles/image-processing-with-coil-in-android/index.md

 An error image is used to indicate that something went wrong when resolving the request.

 ### Conclusion
-Congratulations! you can now comfortably use `Coil` to process images in Android.
-You can use this knowledge to build more powerful applications.
+Congratulations on completing this tutorial.
+You can now comfortably use `Coil` to process images in Android.
+You can, therefore, use this knowledge to build more powerful applications.
 The source code for this tutorial can be found [on this Github repository](https://github.com/nonimdiana/image-processing-with-coil).

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/content/authors/michael-barasa/)